 After making enquiries in relation to the Company's forecasts and projects, the Directors are satisfied that the Company has adequate resources to continue in business for the foreseeable future.
-Added to this, the Company still continues to have the support of its immediate parent LPP, who, if required, would be able to call upon loan facilities from its parent entities, in order to provide a capital injection into the Company.
+Added to this, the Company still continues to have the support of its immediate parent LPP, from whom the Company drew down £1.3m loan funding in March 2023.
+The total facility, in place since 2020, is £3m.
+If required LPP would be able to call upon loan facilities from its parent entities, in order to provide a capital injection into the Company.
 The shareholders of the Group are both local authorities and clients of the Company.
 Therefore, the Directors feel that it is appropriate to adopt the going concern basis in preparing the Financial Statements.